halaxa/json-machine/README.md

 ## Parsing JSON documents

 <a name="simple-document"></a>
-### Itearting a collection
+### Parsing a document
-Let's say that `fruits.json` contains this really big JSON document:
+Let's say that `fruits.json` contains this huge JSON document:
 ```json
 // fruits.json
 {